OSGeo/PROJ/docs/source/usage/ellipsoids.rst

 .. note::

    The list below is not automatically updated.
-The command ``proj -le`` lists all available ellipsoids (currently 46), so this table may not include all of them.
+The command ``proj -le`` lists all available ellipsoids, so this table may not include all of them.
 Some values may differ from other sources.